-Taking the pill provides some important non-contraceptive benefits.
+Taking the combination pill provides some important non-contraceptive benefits.
 These include less painful menstruation, less menstrual blood loss and anemia, fewer pelvic infections, and fewer cancers of the ovary and the lining of the uterus.

-Be sure to discuss any medical condition you may have with your healthcare professional.
-Your healthcare professional will take a medical and family history before prescribing oral contraceptives and will examine you.
-The physical examination may be delayed to another time if you request it and the healthcare professional believes that it is a good medical practice to postpone it.
+Be sure to discuss any medical condition you may have with your healthcare provider.
+Your healthcare provider will take a medical and family history before prescribing oral contraceptives and will examine you.
+The physical examination may be delayed to another time if you request it and the healthcare provider believes that it is a good medical practice to postpone it.
 You should be reexamined at least once a year while taking oral contraceptives.
-The detailed patient information labeling gives you further information which you should read and discuss with your healthcare professional
+Your pharmacist should have given you the detailed patient information labeling which gives you further information which you should read and discuss with your healthcare provider.